os-migrate/os-migrate/docs/src/devel/contributing.rst

 Become a Contributor
 ====================

-As an open source project, OS-Migrate welcomes contributions from the community at large.
+As an open source project, OS Migrate welcomes contributions from the community at large.
 The following guide provides information on how to add a new role to the project and where additional testing or documentation artifacts should be added.
 This isn’t an exhaustive